Rollerball (2002 film): Controversy

-In 2013, director John McTiernan was sent to federal prison for making a false statement to an FBI investigator in February 2006 about his hiring the private investigator Anthony Pellicano to illegally wiretap Charles Roven, the producer of the film, around August 2000.
-McTiernan (who was released in 2014) had been in a disagreement with Roven about what type of film Rollerball should be, and had hired Pellicano to investigate Roven's intentions and actions.
+In 2013, director John McTiernan was sentenced to 1 year in federal prison for making false statements to an FBI investigator in February 2006 over hiring infamous Hollywood fixer Anthony Pellicano to wiretap Charles Roven, the producer of the film, around August 2000.
+McTiernan had been in a disagreement with Roven about what type of film Rollerball should be, and hired Pellicano to investigate Roven's intentions and actions.
+He had asked Pellicano to try to find instances where Roven made negative remarks about the studio executives or said things to others that were inconsistent with what he said to the studio.

 Soundtrack

 The score was released, but the soundtrack was not.